 One of the mysteries of the English language finally explained.

-(of clothes) made for the general market and sold through stores rather than made to order for an individual customer; off the rack.
+(of clothes) made for the general market and sold through shops rather than made to order for an individual customer.‘ready-to-wear collections’‘an expanding ready-to-wear industry’

 ready to wear, off the shelfView synonyms